Saturday Night Live season 31: Cast

-Before the start of the season, featured player Rob Riggle was let go from the show.
-Finesse Mitchell and Kenan Thompson were both promoted to repertory status, while Jason Sudeikis stayed a featured player.
+Before the start of the season, featured player Rob Riggle was let go from the show after one season.
+Finesse Mitchell and Kenan Thompson were both promoted to repertory status, while Jason Sudeikis remained a featured player.

-The show added three new cast members: Los Angeles-based sketch comedian Bill Hader, Andy Samberg (the show also hired his two friends Akiva Schaffer and Jorma Taccone as writers, all members of The Lonely Island sketch group) and Kristen Wiig of The Groundlings.
+The show added three new cast members: Los Angeles-based improviser Bill Hader, Andy Samberg (the show also hired his two friends Akiva Schaffer and Jorma Taccone as writers, all members of The Lonely Island sketch group) and Kristen Wiig of The Groundlings.
 Wiig debuted on the show in November, in the episode hosted by Jason Lee.
-Samberg, Schaffer and Taccone would be a notable force for creating SNL Digital Shorts.
+Samberg, Schaffer, and Taccone would be a notable force for creating SNL Digital Shorts.
 One such short was "Lazy Sunday".

 Tina Fey and Maya Rudolph missed episodes due to maternity leave.
 Fey's place on Weekend Update was briefly taken over by Horatio Sanz until her return in the episode hosted by Catherine Zeta-Jones.
 Fey returned to the show before her maternity leave time was up.
 Rudolph, however, appeared on the first episode of the new season, and then went on maternity leave and returned in February, in the episode hosted by Steve Martin.

-This would also be the final season for Fey, Rachel Dratch, Finesse Mitchell, Chris Parnell and Horatio Sanz, as well as the last season for longtime director Beth McCarthy-Miller.
-Dratch and Fey both left the show to focus on 30 Rock, and McCarthy-Miller left on her own terms.
-Parnell, Mitchell, and Sanz were let go due to NBC budget cuts.
+This would be the final season for Fey, Rachel Dratch, Mitchell, Chris Parnell, and Sanz, as well as the last for longtime director Beth McCarthy-Miller.
+Dratch and Fey both left the show to focus on 30 Rock.
+McCarthy-Miller left on her own terms and was replaced by Don Roy King.
+Parnell, Sanz, and Mitchell were let go due to NBC budget cuts.